CrossCollab/CrossSnap/README.md

 Create and Seed Database:

 `create database named: 'crosscollab'`

-`update serverURL.js file with your IP address`
+`also: update serverURL.js file with your IP address`

 Start application on your computer:
 `npm run server`

 `npm run start`

-Open game on your iPhone/mobile device:

-`open your camera app and look at the QR code with your phone, then press open in expo`
+To open game on your iPhone/mobile device: using your phone's camera, look at the QR code in your terminal, then press open in expo`

 ## Gameplay